 Picture this… It is late.
 You are hungry.
 You are THIS CLOSE to ordering takeout but trying to stay healthy.
 Put the phone down, this fakeaway chicken curry recipe is miles tastier and on your table faster than any delivery!

 Chinese Chicken Curry is a popular takeaway choice and with good reason.
 It is a mild curry usually made with chicken, pork, beef and vegetables such as carrots, potatoes, peppers and peas.

 Unlike Indian curries, this chicken curry recipe only needs a handful of spices and is very easy and quick to recreate at home.
 Just take a look at the recipe video and step by step tutorial.

 CHINESE CURRY SAUCE

-A lot of Slimming World Chinese curry recipes contain the ever popular Mayflower Curry sauce mix which is available in Medium or Extra Hot.
-This is mixed with water to create the sauce and a serving contains between 4-5 syns.
+A lot of Chinese curry recipes contain the ever popular Mayflower Curry sauce mix which is available in Medium or Extra Hot.
+This is mixed with water to create the sauce and actually tastes pretty authentic.

-I have nothing against this curry sauce, it actually tastes quite authentic.
-Making your own curry sauce is super easy and SYN FREE so I prefer homemade to store-bought!
+Making your own curry sauce is super easy and healthier too so I prefer homemade to store-bought!